A road trip across Australia’s Southern Forests

 A road trip to South West Australia had been on my list for the last 3 years.
-Finally a couple of weeks ago I made it.
-After a lay-over in Singapore I was back to Perth, which is, together with Melbourne my favourite Australian City.
+Finally, I made it.
+After a layover in Singapore, I was back to Perth, which is, together with Melbourne, my favourite Australian City.

-My 10 day-road-trip across South West Australia has been an amazing trip.
-It was one of longest and also one of the most challenging solo road trips I had in Australia.
+My ten day-road-trip across South West Australia has been a truly fantastic trip.
+It was one of the longest and also one of the most challenging solo road trips I had in Australia.
 Unfortunately due to bad weather I had to re-arrange my driving schedule a few times to be able to see as much as I could of the region in the time I had.

-In less than 10 days I drove on my own for over 1600 km and stayed in 6 different locations.
+In less than ten days, I drove on my own for over 1,600 km and stayed in 6 different locations.
 I walked along some of Australia’s prettiest beaches and most ancient coastline landscapes.
-Ate the finest food of Australia and camped alone in a remote national park.
-Climbed huge sand dunes by four-wheel-drive and joined locals on a moving Anzac Cruise.
-Met friendly and welcoming people!
+Ate the most exquisite food of Australia and camped alone in a remote national park.
+Climbed massive dunes by four-wheel-drive and joined locals on a moving Anzac Cruise and met friendly and welcoming people!

-On this blog post I am going through the main activities and give you an overview of my road trip to the amazing South West Australian destinations.
+On this blog post, I am going through the main activities and give you an overview of my road trip to the fantastic South West Australian destinations.
 I hope this would be helpful for your future Itinerary Trip Planning in Australia.

-I set off in Perth and drove on the Albany Highway, for about 6 hours including 2 stops along my way.
-I would recommend driving instead of flying to Albany, as flights are very expensive.
-Unless you get a good flight deal you are better off with renting a car in Perth and driving in a loop back to Perth.
-In total is about 1000km but with all detours plan 1200-1400 km.
-When you look it up on the Western Australia Map it may look as a short trip, but you indeed need at least 10-14 days to tour the whole Southwest region.
+I set off in Perth and drove on the Albany Highway, for about 6 hours, including two stops along my way.
+I would recommend driving instead of flying to Albany, as flights are costly.
+Unless you get a good flight deal, you are better off with renting a car in Perth and driving in a loop back to Perth.
+In total it is about 1000km but with all detours plan 1200-1400 km.
+When you look it up on the Western Australia Map, it may look like a short trip, but you indeed need at least 10-14 days to tour the whole Southwest region.

-Here is a wrap up of my road trip across the Southern Forests also known as the Kwongan, home to some of Australia’s most iconic species and ancient landscapes.
+Here is a wrap up of my road trip across the Southern Forests of Western Australia, also known as the Kwongan, home to some of Australia’s most iconic species and ancient landscapes.
 Some may not know that the Southwest region formed when India broke away from Gondwana 120 million years ago.
-Since then it had a very stable climate for ten of millions of years which allowed to develop a botanical richness like no other part in the world.
+Since then it had a very stable climate for tens of millions of years which allowed to develop a botanical richness like no other part in the world.

-Albany – the jewel of South West Australia
+Visit Albany the jewel Down South West Australia

 I only had 2,5days, though I could check out most of Albany attractions.
 Here is a recap of my trip.